Bubbles0989/bubs-minecraft-mods/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

 This is a spot for all of the minecraft mods I plan to make.
 I need to study Java and thought this would be the best way to do so.
-Finished JAR files will be put in a specific spot when I get done with any mods.
+Finished JAR files will be put in the jar file folder when I finish.

 ## Roadmap